alok/notational-fzf-vim/README.md

 -   This plugin is just a wrapper over FZF that can view directories and open/create files.
 That's all it's ever meant to be.
 Anything else would be put into a separate plugin.

+## Feedback

+Is ***always*** welcome.
+If you have any ideas or issues, let me know and I'll try to address them.
+Not all will be implemented, but if they fit into the philosophy of this plugin or seem really useful, I'll do my best.